Special Educational Needs

 - Changing facilities

-- All main classrooms are on the ground floor with full wheelchair access.
+- 4 main classrooms are on the ground floor with full wheelchair access.

 2. Information about the school’s policies for the identification and assessment of pupils with special educational needs (mainstream schools)